pashields/ClassMapper/README.md

 ClassMapper
 ===========
-ClassMapper is a simple obj-c library for converting classes which follow Key-Value Coding (KVC) conventions to NSDictionaries and back.
+`ClassMapper` is a simple obj-c library for converting classes which follow Key-Value Coding (KVC) conventions to other objects.
+By convention, these objects are `Foundation` objects, such as `NSDictionary` and `NSArray`.
+It is highly extensible, with just enough batteries included to do your average JSON -> Model conversion.
 It was inspired by [RestKit](https://github.com/RestKit/RestKit), which contains similar functionality.
 But where RestKit most certainly falls on the framework side of things, ClassMapper is meant to be used in connection with other libraries.
 It's a little trifle of code you would have written yourself, but now we can all share one version.

 In the immortal words of [Stuart Sierra](https://twitter.com/#!/stuartsierra/statuses/20306437438): write libraries, not frameworks.